jishusardar/Grady/README.md

 4. Navigate to the dashboard to view your teams, add new teams, and manage grades.

-## API Documentation

-Not applicable.
-This application does not expose a public API.

 ## Contributing Guidelines

 Contributions are welcome!
 Please open an issue or submit a pull request.
 Follow standard Git workflow conventions.

-## License Information

-License is not specified in the provided files.

 ## Contact/Support Information